 That means many people who believe they’re gluten-intolerant may actually be suffering from other GI issues related to FODMAPs, not specifically gluten.

 Next thing you know, this study went viral, and FODMAPs were put on the map.

 More research is still needed, and the jury is still out, so don’t go throwing away your gluten-free lifestyle just yet.
 As research continues to shed light on this topic, there’s still good reason to avoid wheat and most grains for certain people.

-The same Australian researchers set out to discover the real cause of GI complaints and appear confident that the culprits are fermentable, oligo-, di-, monosaccharides and polyols; more commonly known as “FODMAPs.”
-(5)
+The same Australian researchers set out to discover the real cause of GI complaints and appear confident that the culprits are fermentable oligo-, di- and monosaccharides, along with polyols, more commonly known as “FODMAPs.”

-The team took 37 patients with NCGS and IBS and conducted a double-blind cross-over trial where they all were given a reduced FODMAPs diet and then randomly assigned each person to one of three groups: high-gluten, low-gluten and a control diet without any gluten for two weeks.
+The team took 37 patients with non-celiac gluten sensitivity (NCGS) and IBS and conducted a double-blind crossover trial where they all were given a reduced FODMAPs diet and then randomly assigned each person to one of three groups for two weeks: high-gluten, low-gluten and a control diet without any gluten.
 The results were quite astounding:

 - GI symptoms consistently and significantly improved during reduced FODMAPs intake for all participants.

-- Every person experienced significantly worse symptoms when gluten or whey proteins were reintroduced into their diets.
+- Every person experienced significantly worse symptoms when gluten or whey proteins were reintroduced into the diet.

 - Only 8 percent of participants suffered from gluten-specific effects.

 - GI issues linked to gluten were not reproduced.